- What is Unemployment Insurance?

 - Should I request my benefits if I have not gotten a Notice of Determination within 12 days after I applied?

 Yes.
-You should request your first benefit payment 13 days after the date you applied and You should continue to request bi-weekly benefit payments while your claim is under review.
+You should request your first benefit payment 13 days after the date you applied.
+You should continue to request bi-weekly benefit payments while your claim is under review.
 Even while you are waiting for the Notice of Determination, you will have to do the work search activities and include that information.

 - What happens if my claim is denied?